Agatha Christie: As Mary Westmacott

 The other Westmacott titles are: Unfinished Portrait (1934), Absent in the Spring (1944), The Rose and the Yew Tree (1948), A Daughter's a Daughter (1952), and The Burden (1956).

 Non-fiction works

-Christie published few non-fiction works.
+Christie published a few non-fiction works.
 Come, Tell Me How You Live, about working on an archaeological dig, was drawn from her life with Mallowan.
-The Grand Tour: Around the World with the Queen of Mystery is a collection of correspondence from her 1922 Grand Tour of the British empire, including South Africa, Australia, New Zealand, and Canada.
+The Grand Tour: Around the World with the Queen of Mystery is a collection of correspondence from her 1922 Grand Tour of the British Empire, including South Africa, Australia, New Zealand, and Canada.
 Agatha Christie: An Autobiography was published posthumously in 1977 and adjudged the Best Critical/Biographical Work at the 1978 Edgar Awards.

 Titles

 Many of Christie's works from 1940 onward have titles drawn from literature, with the original context of the title typically printed as an epigraph.

 The inspirations for some of Christie's titles include: